The Perfect Brownies

 What You’ll Need

-• Unsalted butter – If you use salted butter omit the salt in the recipe.
+• Unsalted butter – If you use salted butter, omit the salt in the recipe.

-How to Make Homemade Brownies
+How to Make Fudgy and Chewy Brownies

 In a large microwave-safe bowl, combine the semi-sweet chocolate chips, unsalted butter, and unsweetened chocolate.
-Heat in the microwave for 1 minute then stir.
+Heat in the microwave for 1 minute, then stir.
 Continue heating in 30-second sessions, stirring between each session, until the mixture is melted and smooth but not scorched.
 Remove from the microwave and let cool slightly.

 Or you can melt the chocolate in a double boiler over simmering water.
 Be sure the water does not get into the chocolate.